When you upgrade a location in Listing Management to Premium, here’s what you gain access to:

 - Every week, you’ll receive an email with negative reviews (a negative review is the one rated not higher than 2 stars) from the previous week and a CTA to answer them.

-- If there were no negative reviews, you will not receive the email.
+- If there are no negative reviews, you will not receive the email.

 - This email goes out to everyone with a Listing Management subscription no matter whether you have the premium limit or not.

-Here’s an example of how this email may look in your inbox:
+Here’s an example of how this email may look like in your inbox:

 Additionally, you will gain access to the Review Analytics.
 This feature allows you to compile reports about competitors’ reviews and get analytics about their review profiles.

 In order to create a report, click the “New Report” button and add up to 10 competitors for your location.

 In the report, you will find the following:

 - how many reviews competitors have, what is the average rating for 1 or 3 months, and how often do competitors respond to reviews;

 - categories and attributes from competitors’ Google Business Profiles